-To help you heal fully and regain normal function after an injury, Orthopaedic and Rehabilitation Centers offers the convenience of onsite physical therapy services at their offices in West Rogers Park and Wicker Park, Chicago.
+To help you heal fully and regain normal function after an injury, Orthopaedic and Rehabilitation Centers offers the convenience of onsite physical therapy services at their offices in Lincoln Square and Wicker Park, Chicago.
 Each physical therapy program is customized to meet your needs and focuses on getting you back to a healthy, active life.
 Learn more about the benefits of physical therapy for your recovery by calling the Orthopaedic and Rehabilitation Centers office nearest you or by requesting a consultation online now.

 Physical therapy combines therapeutic exercises and manual techniques that focus on building your strength and flexibility following an injury, during your recovery from surgery, or as a treatment for a degenerative condition.